tuang3142/rubyquiz/README.md

 # Why

-This is my take on [leetcode](http://leetcode.com/) problems.
+This repo contains my solutions for [leetcode](http://leetcode.com/) problems.
 Occasionally, I'll write algorithms and data structures from scratch.
 The purpose is to practice and showcase clean and test-driven code.
-I primarily use python over ruby, which I use professionally, because of the wider range of supported python libraries for solving algorithmic problems.
+I primarily use python over ruby (which I use professionally) because python supports a wider range of libraries for solving algorithmic problems.
 Each problem comes with an explanation of what it is, how to solve it, and test suites.
-I keep it brief as it takes great effort to write an "easy-to-understand" solution and even greater effort to understand it.
+I'll keep them brief as it takes great effort to write an "easy-to-understand" explanation and even greater effort to understand it.
 Again, the punch line is only "clean and test-driven" code.

 # Examples